amykatherines/PyBer_Analysis/README.md

 In this chart, we can see that
 - Rural and Suburban drivers make more than Urban drivers by $10 and $6 respectively
-- Rural and suburban drivers make more per trip but there are significantly fewer trips made in both categories when compared to urban rides.
+- Rural and suburban drivers make more per trip but there are significantly fewer trips made in both categories when compared to urban rides
-  - Urban drivers had 13 times more trips than Rural and close to three times as many as suburban drivers.
+  - Urban drivers had 13 times more trips than Rural drivers
+  - Urban drivers had 3 times as many as suburban drivers
-- Urban drivers make significantly less per driver than rural and suburban when we take the total fare divided by the total number of drivers.
+- Urban drivers make significantly less per driver than rural and suburban drivers when we take the total fare divided by the total number of drivers
-- Rural has the highest average fare per ride at $35 followed by suburban at $31 and then Urban at $25.
+- Rural has the highest average fare per ride at $35 followed by suburban at $31 and then Urban at $25

 ### Total Weekly Fares by City Type